NEONScience/NEON-Data-Skills/_posts/2014-10-27-1_lidar_derived-data-products.md

     chm <- overlay(dsm,dtm,fun = canopyCalc)
     ### a little raster math
     plot(chm)

-	#leah's note: rename cnopy --> CHM -- make sure the code works
+	#write out the CHM in tiff format.
+We can look at this in any GIS software.
+	writeRaster(chm,"chm.tiff","GTiff")

-Woo hoo! we've now successfully created a canopy height model using basic raster math - in R!
+Woo hoo!
+We've now successfully created a canopy height model using basic raster math - in R!
+We can bring the chm.tiff file into QGIS (or any GIS) and look at it.

-##The Omni-present Question -- How does our CHM data compare to field measured tree heights?
+##Part 2.
+The Omni-present Question -- How does our CHM data compare to field measured tree heights?

 So now we have a canopy height model. however, how does that dataset compare to our laboriously collected, field measured height data?
 Let's see.